Top Ten Nutritional Myths.

 January 25, 1995, marathon running cardiologist and his star basketball patient both die of heart attacks.
 Dr. W. Thomas Nessa, a cardiologist for the Boston Celtics since 1987, died on Saturday.
 He was 48.
 The cause was a heart attack, his family said.
 In 1993, Dr. Nessa contributed to initial evaluations of Reggie Lewis, the Celtics' captain, who had collapsed during a game.
 Dr. Nessa helped convene a team of 12 heart specialists who began evaluating Mr. Lewis's heart condition.
 But Mr. Lewis abruptly got another medical opinion from a specialist who told him he had a benign fainting condition.
 He collapsed on the basketball court and died on July 27, 1993.
 Dr. Nessa was on the staff of New England Baptist Hospital and also cared for runners in the Boston Marathon, a race he completed several times.

-"The truth is that marathon runners, ironman triathletes and long-distance cyclists, swimmers, rowers and cross-country skiers are all in the same boat.
+"The truth is that marathon runners, ironman triathletes, and long-distance cyclists, swimmers, rowers, and cross-country skiers are all in the same boat.
 In fact, any athlete who participates in a strenuous test of endurance lasting about three hours or more has an increased chance of dying during - and for 24 hours following - the exertion, even when the athlete's chance of a death-door knock is compared with the risk incurred by a cigarette-smoking, sedentary layabout who spends the same 24 hours drinking beer and watching TV."
 Peak Performance.

 Every year we hear of several athletes wobbling on their feet during a game and collapsing in a heap followed by death from a heart attack.
-The fans in the same age group watching the game are not dying from a heart attack, and they out number the athletics 1000 to 1.
+The fans in the same age group watching the game are not dying from a heart attack, and they outnumber the athletics 1000 to 1.
 We would see a fan being hauled out of the bleachers on a gurney in every game if they had the same high risk as the athletes.

 Athletes would not be dying at such an alarming rate if they ate a low-carbohydrate diet.
 Exercise will not overpower the heart disease-causing effects of eating a high-carbohydrate diet.
 To make matters worse, the athletes are told the lie that they need to a lot of carbohydrates for energy.

 Ex-President Bill Clinton is a great example that proves the health recommendations from the American Medical Association (AMA) and others are wrong.
 They claim that heart artery plaque and cholesterol will build up over many years, even starting in childhood.
 We saw President Clinton jogging for eight years with the Secret Service agents being forced to plod along behind.
-Exercise prevents heart disease we were told.
+We are told exercise prevents heart disease.
 "Run, run, run everyone," was the cry.
 This is nonsense.
 His face and body screamed warnings about his high blood insulin levels caused by eating carbohydrates.
 His world class medical care didn't bother to measure his blood insulin level because they don't see insulin as the health hazard that it is.
 BOOM - he has an emergency open heart surgery with a quadruple artery bypass to avoid the impending, life-threatening heart attack.
 What happened to the theory that exercise prevents heart disease which builds up over several decades?
 Now they say it was the fatty fast food burger he ate after leaving the White House where the kitchen staff prepared food fit for a king.
 What a scam!
 President Clinton's doctors gave him a protocol that causes heart disease, but they still think heart disease is caused by eating saturated animal fats.

 Proof Saturated Fats Are Healthy.

-Carbohydrates are highly addictive and many people have lived their entire lives with an insulin rush from an excessive glucose intake.
+Carbohydrates are highly addictive, and many people have lived their entire lives with an insulin rush from an excessive glucose intake.
 Insulin is the body's most powerful hormone, which makes it extremely difficult to resist carbohydrates.
 Many would rather be sick than give up their fruit with the high levels of fructose, the second most addictive carbohydrate.
 To be healthy one must break these addictions.
 The high-fat, low-carb diet will prevent heart disease.
 Exercise will not.

 Maryanne reversed her heart disease without exercise on the high-fat, low-carbohydrate diet.
 Maryanne did not exercise after her heart attack.
 She was involved in an automobile accident a few months before and suffered from a leg injury.
 Her overall activity was much less than that of the average healthy person.
 Exercise does not prevent heart disease and does not reverse heart disease as claimed.